mgrebenets/mgrebenets.github.io/_posts/2015-01-29-bamboo-vs-jenkins.md

 Read the [Jenkins Remote Node installation post]({% post_url 2015-02-01-jenkins-remote-node %}) to get initial overview.

 As you can see, there are common problems related to running SSH sessions as non-login user and others.
-I personally ended up running remote node as OSX Launch Daemon.
+I personally ended up running remote node as OS X Launch Daemon.
 This works, but is not ideal.

 I have nothing yet to say about artifact copy speed from slave to master in regards to Jenkins setup, but stay tuned and/or post a comment if you have any knowledge on the matter.